joankovacs/onTime-back-end/README.md

 ## Current Features

 - Create new routines and save them for later use
-- Keep a list of favorited tasks for quick access in creating routines
 - Easily modify allotted time for each task and instantly update total routine time
 - Add a "complete by" time to see when to start each task in the routine
 - "Play" a routine to step through each task with the time visualizer tool